greentfrapp/project-asimov/research_proposal.md

 #### Catching up and Staying Up-to-date

+AI ethics is the topic of the moment, with legislative bills, formal frameworks and ethics boards being announced every other day, as well as intermittent disclosures of yet another company misusing AI or data and frequent announcements of new breakthroughs by AI researchers.
+This poses a challenge for any researcher interested in characterizing the phenomenon, due to the flood of news everyday.

+*Mitigation -* I will be making use of my collection of AI-related newsletters, that I have curated in my course as an AI researcher, to highlight pertinent AI-related stories across different fields.
+I will also be constraining my focus to a select number of cases, to prevent being overwhelmed.

 #### Subjectivity of Ethical Concepts

+The concept of ethics is notoriously debatable, with opinions ranging from the nihilistic to the extremely conservative.
+In my focus on algorithmic bias, I see the main conundrum as the differing definitions of *bias*, especially in the recent era of fake news, political correctness and *social justice warriors*.

+*Mitigation -* I will be relying primarily on the formal definitions stated in reports by official bodies such as the UN, the European Commission, the OECD or national governments.
+I will attempt to integrate the multiple definitions from these sources and identify common ground to build from.

 #### Keeping Things Relatable

+Part of the problem of AI ethics stems from the complexity of the technology and its resulting issues.
+The technical nature of the technology discourages the layperson from understanding further.
+Furthermore, AI practitioners themselves are often more comfortable with formulas and codes and less adept at the social ramifications of their work.
+This is a problem of communication and of transcending boundaries.

+*Mitigation -* This challenge is also the main motivation of my work - I seek to make the social problems known and relatable to AI practitioners.
+I will be working from my prior experience as an AI researcher and my experience from the MUSPP program.
+I will also be seeking feedback from friends from multiple disciplines.

 <div class="return-to-top"><a href="#title">[Return to top]</a></div>